Rich and savory with just a hint of sweetness, this creamy roasted butternut soup will satisfy all your fall soup cravings.

 - In a small bowl, mix salt, curry powder, cinnamon, pepper, nutmeg.

-- Pour blended squash mixture into a large, heavy saucepan and heat over medium-low until mixture reaches a low simmer.
-Add remaining spices, one tablespoon of honey and half-and-half.
+- Pour blended squash mixture into a large, heavy saucepan, and whisk in the half-and-half (or coconut milk).
+Heat over medium-low until mixture reaches a low simmer.

-- Garnish with roasted pumpkin seeds - they give it a nice crunch!
+- Garnish with roasted pepitas - they give it a nice crunch!

 Notes